 Cde Mupfumira said the latest global environmental assessment report outlook indicates that the planet is increasingly getting polluted and rapidly warming, leading to climate change.

-“We are losing biodiversity, ecosystem and land degradation among others things because of problems attributed to the influence of human beings,” said Cde Mupfumira.
+“We are losing biodiversity, ecosystem due to land degradation and other human activities,” said Cde Mupfumira.

 Ambassador Chideya implored fellow board members to prioritise environmental issues during their tenure.

-“We are going to commit ourselves to EMA’s mandate as we take our oath of offices as board members,” said Ambassador Chideya.
+“We are going to commit ourselves to EMA’s mandate as we take our oath of office as board members,” said Ambassador Chideya.

 The rest of the board members include Christopher Chitindi, Abraham Matiza, Muzi Irvine Kunene, Juliet Chiketa, Leon Muwoni, Molline Mayahle, Nickel Mushangwe, Sheila Sidabwe and Tinofara Hove.